thatsyogeshjjr/Lunaris/README.md

 - AI/ML Model:
     - Language: Python
     Libraries:
-        scikit-learn or XGBoost for initial regression models pandas, NumPy for data manipulation
+        - scikit-learn or XGBoost for **initial regression models**
+        - pandas, NumPy for **data manipulation**
-        joblib or pickle to serialize models for deployment
+        - joblib or pickle to **serialize models** for deployment
-- API Layer:
-    Framework:
-        FastAPI OR Flask
+- API Framework: FastAPI OR Flask
-- Data Integration:
-    Climate/Satellite APIs:
-        OpenWeatherMap
-        NASA POWER API
+- Data Integration: OpenWeatherMap and NASA POWER API

-- Database:
-    PostgreSQL with PostGIS or Firebase
+- Database: PostgreSQL with PostGIS or Firebase

 ### Frontend (User Dashboard)
 - Framework: